berkeleynerd/gopherclient/README.md

 gopherclient is still early days so contributions, ideas and UI expertise are much appreciated and highly welome!

+## Other Platforms

+Please note that at this time (2dn October 2016) gopherclient is only supported and tested on Mac OS X with Homebrew installed qt5 and go.
+Ubuntu 14.04 and 16.10 have been attempted and faield.
+In theory it should be possible to build gopherclient for other platforms as long as you meet the following
+requirements:

+- QT 5.4+
+- QTWebEngine 1.1+
+- Go 1.7+

+The biggest problem in trying to support Ubuntu was getting QTWebgine installed (there are no packages yet).

 ## Usage

 ```#!bash